-We would like to thank the National Forensic League and the International Debate Education Association for their tireless advocacy and support for forensics around the world.
-Adam Jacobi and Cherian Koshy of the NFL have made invaluable contributions, and we are especially grateful for their support.
+We would like to thank the National Speech & Debate Association (formerly National Forensic League) and the International Debate Education Association for their tireless advocacy and support for forensics around the world.
+Adam Jacobi and Cherian Koshy of the NSDA have made invaluable contributions, and we are especially grateful for their support.